MaiSerry/bank-marketing-project/README.md

 Source

 The dataset is sourced from the UCI Machine Learning Repository, available on Kaggle: Bank Marketing Dataset

-Files

-•
-bank-additional-full.csv: The main dataset containing client data, last contact information, other attributes, and social/economic context attributes.

-•
-bank-additional-names.txt: A description of the dataset attributes.

 Attributes

 The dataset includes various attributes related to bank clients (age, job, marital status, education, default, housing, loan), last contact of the current campaign (contact, month, day_of_week, duration), other attributes (campaign, pdays, previous, poutcome), and social and economic context attributes (emp.var.rate, cons.price.idx, cons.conf.idx, euribor3m, nr.employed).
 The target variable y indicates whether the client subscribed to a term deposit ('yes' or 'no').